lgblgblgb/xemu/README.md

 [![Gitter](https://badges.gitter.im/lgblgblgb/xemu.svg)](https://gitter.im/lgblgblgb/xemu?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-Emulations running on Linux/Unix/Windows/OSX of various (mainly 8 bit) machines, including the Commodore LCD and Commodore 65 as well.
+Emulations running on Linux/Unix/Windows/OSX of various (mainly 8 bit) machines, including the Commodore LCD and Commodore 65 (with some Mega65 hacks) as well.

 WARNING: there is *nothing* too much common in these machines.
 The only reason that I emulate these within a single project, that I can easily re-use some